Quick Links

 Any denial of public records requested must include an explanation, including legal authority.
 If portions of a record are public and portions are exempt, the exempt portions are to be redacted and the rest released.
 If there are redactions, each redaction must be accompanied by a supporting explanation, including legal authority.

-The Clark County Auditor’s office handles requests for information via telephone, 937-521-1888; fax 937-328-4579; and walk-in inquiries in our office on the second floor of the A.B.
-Graham Building, 31 N. Limestone Street, Springfield, Ohio.
+The Clark County Auditor’s office handles requests for information via telephone, 937-521-1885; fax 937-521-1641; and walk-in inquiries in our office on the second floor of the A.B.
+Graham, 31 N. Limestone St., Springfield, Ohio.

 You may also mail a request to: